 About the Program

 The Department of Slavic Languages and Literatures offers a minor in Armenian Studies, consisting of Armenian language, literature, culture, and history courses.
-The Department also offers a major in Armenian language and/or culture.
+The Department also offers a Major Track in Russian/East European/ Eurasian Languages and Cultures with a concentration in Armenian.

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.